-2.11 Obligation to provide sufficient capacity following changes in forecast agreed maximum demand
+2.10 Obligation to provide sufficient capacity following changes in forecast agreed maximum demand

-- 2.11.1 Subject to clause 2.11.2, in the event that a change in forecast agreed maximum demand at an exit point or group of exit points will result in a future breach of a standard specified in this clause 2, a transmission entity must ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date. - 2.11.2 Where a change in forecast agreed maximum demand at an exit point or group of exit points under clause 2.11.1 was not reasonably expected to occur by the transmission entity in the forecast agreed maximum demand 3 years prior, a transmission entity must: - (a) use its best endeavours to ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date; and - (b) in any event, ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 3 years of the identified future breach date. - 2.11.3 For the purpose of transitional arrangements, ElectraNet will negotiate in good faith with SA Power Networks to determine the forecast agreed maximum demand at an exit point or group of exit points that is to apply to this clause 2.11 for each regulatory year 2013/14, 2014/15 and 2015/16.
+- 2.10.1 Subject to clause 2.10.2, in the event that a change in forecast agreed maximum demand at an exit point or group of exit points will result in a future breach of a standard specified in this clause 2, a transmission entity must ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date. - 2.10.2 Where a change in forecast agreed maximum demand at an exit point or group of exit points under clause 2.10.1 was not reasonably expected to occur by the transmission entity in the forecast agreed maximum demand, a transmission entity must: - (a) use its best endeavours to ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date; and - (b) in any event, ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 3 years of the identified future breach date. - 2.10.3 ElectraNet must negotiate in good faith with SA Power Networks to determine: - (a) the forecast agreed maximum demand to be applied at an exit point or group of exit points to meet the reliability standards applicable to each exit point or group of exit points pursuant to clause 2; and - (b) any change in forecast agreed maximum demand to be applied at an exit point or group of exit points for the purposes of clause 2.10.

-2.12 Contracted agreed maximum demand and network support arrangement requirements
+2.11 Network support arrangement requirements

-- 2.12.1 Where a transmission entity has a network support arrangement in place and delivers transformer or transmission line capacity by means of equivalent capacity, the transmission entity may contract for any amount of agreed maximum demand provided that: - (a) if the level of contracted agreed maximum demand is less than 120% of the installed transformer or transmission line capacity, the network support arrangement must have at least 95% availability for the 12 months to 30 June each year; and - (b) if the level of contracted agreed maximum demand exceeds 120% of the installed transformer or transmission line capacity, the network support arrangement must have a level of availability at least equal to the availability standard applicable to the relevant transformer or transmission line. - 2.12.2 Where a transmission entity relies on a network support arrangement provided by an independent network support provider to meet the required transformer or transmission line capacity, the transmission entity must enter into a network support agreement with that network support provider to ensure the capability and availability of the network support arrangement. - 2.12.3 Where a transmission entity does not have a network support agreement in place, the transmission entity must not: - (a) contract for an amount of agreed maximum demand which is greater than 100% of the installed transmission line and transformer capacity at the exit point; and - (b) rely on a network support arrangement to meet the required transformer or transmission line capacity unless the network support arrangement is provided by the transmission entity.
+- 2.11.1 Where a transmission entity relies on a network support arrangement provided by an independent network support provider to meet a reliability standard under clause 2, the transmission entity must enter into a network support agreement with that network support provider to ensure the capability and availability of the network support arrangement. - 2.11.2 Where a transmission entity does not have a network support agreement in place, the transmission entity must not: - (a) contract for an amount of agreed maximum demand which is greater than 100 percent of the N equivalent capacity at the exit point; and

-2.13 New connection points
+(b) rely on a network support arrangement to meet the required capacity at the exit point, unless the network support arrangement is provided by the transmission entity.

-- 2.13.1 Where a new connection point is to be provided by a transmission entity, the transmission entity must submit the applicable standards for that connection point to the Commission for approval. - 2.13.2 Any standards submitted under clause 2.13.1 must be developed having regard to: - (a) any recommendations of AEMO; - (b) the size of the load;
+2.12 New exit points

-- (c) the value of lost load and types of customers; - (d) the number of customers; - (e) the cost of installation of transmission assets relevant to the connection point.
+- 2.12.1 Where a new exit point, which will provide prescribed transmission services, is to be owned and operated by a transmission entity, the transmission entity must submit the applicable reliability standards for that exit point to the Commission for approval. - 2.12.2 Any standards submitted under clause 2.12.1 must be developed having regard to: - (a) any recommendations of AEMO; - (b) the size of the load; - (c) the value of lost load and types of customers; - (d) the number of customers; and - (e) the cost of installation of transmission assets relevant to the exit point.

-2.14 Rating of transmission lines and transformers
+2.13 Rating of transmission lines and transformers

-2.14.1 A transmission entity must, as required by the Commission, provide the Commission with the details of how the transmission entity determines the rated capacity of its transmission lines and transformers, including whenever the transmission entity changes its rating policy.
+2.13.1 A transmission entity must, as required by the Commission, provide the Commission with the details of how the transmission entity determines the rated capacity of its transmission lines and transformers, including whenever the transmission entity changes its rating policy.

-2.15 Spare transformers
+2.14 Spare transformers